hackclub/OnBoard/projects/Michaels PCB NFC CARD/readme.md

 https://jams.hackclub.com/jam/hacker-card
 ---

-# YOUR PROJECT NAME
-Michaels PCB NFC CARD
+# Michaels PCB NFC CARD

 <!-- Describe your board in 2-3 sentences.
 What are you making?
 What will it do? -->
 This board is a pcb nfc biusness card that shows people my information and is a conversation starter